“Do not be too timid and squeamish about your actions. All life is an experiment. The more experiments you make, the better.”

 Before I left New Zealand, I got in the best shape of my life by eating 222 large pizzas in 222 days (and somehow ended up doing a nude magazine cover-shoot).

-It’s hard to fit an Olympic barbell and a few hundred kilograms of plates in the overhead locker of an plane, so I’ve switched from weightlifting to experimenting with calisthenics, which is free, requires no equipment, and turns the whole world into your gym.
+It’s hard to fit an Olympic barbell in the overhead locker of a plane, so I’ve switched from weightlifting to experimenting with calisthenics, which is free, requires no equipment, and turns the whole world into your gym.

 My other main focus is trying to become more productive through routines and goal-setting, cutting out the rot of mindless TV watching and addictive social media, and reading more books (take the 100 books challenge with me!)